 As far as gardening chores go, weeding is one of my favorites.
 Why?
 Because not only does weeding remove unwanted leeches that are absorbing the nutrients meant for your plants, but it also as an immediate aesthetic impact on your garden.
 It looks neater, cleaner, and professional.

-If you don’t know where to start, this comprehensive guide is for you.
+If you don’t know where to start, these comprehensive guides are for you.
 There’s lots of weeding tools out there, so it’s important to understand which one is best for your needs.

 If you’re new to gardening, you might not even know that you can use knives for weeding.
 You can, and in fact, sometimes it’s even the best tool for the job.
 Learn why, and which brand I advise you rely on to get the job done.